Python: Sieve of Eratosthenes method, for computing prime number

 Python List: Exercise - 34 with Solution

-Write a Python program using Sieve of Eratosthenes method for computing primes upto a specified number.
+Write a Python program that uses the Sieve of Eratosthenes method to compute prime numbers up to a specified number.

 Note: In mathematics, the sieve of Eratosthenes (Ancient Greek: κόσκινον Ἐρατοσθένους, kóskinon Eratosthénous), one of a number of prime number sieves, is a simple, ancient algorithm for finding all prime numbers up to any given limit.

 From Wikipedia Sieve of Eratosthenes: algorithm steps for primes below 121 (including optimization of starting from prime's square).

 # Define a function named 'prime_eratosthenes' that generates prime numbers using the Sieve of Eratosthenes algorithm def prime_eratosthenes(n): prime_list = # Create an empty list to store prime numbers # Iterate through the numbers from 2 to 'n' for i in range(2, n+1): if i not in prime_list: # If 'i' is not in the 'prime_list,' it's a prime number; print it print(i) # Mark all multiples of 'i' as non-prime by adding them to 'prime_list' for j in range(i*i, n+1, i): prime_list.append(j) # Call the 'prime_eratosthenes' function with 'n' set to 100 to generate prime numbers # The function does not have a return value, so it prints the prime numbers directly prime_eratosthenes(100)

 2 3 5 7 11 ------- 79 83 89 97 None

 What is the difficulty level of this exercise?

 Test your Programming skills with w3resource's quiz.

 - Python Interview Questions and Answers: Comprehensive Guide